WHAT ARE THE MORTAL SINS?

 Irregular mortal sins don’t prevent us from receiving Holy Communion, but rather we need the strength from Holy Communion to help rid them from our lives.
 However, if we don’t repent of them before our death, we reject saving mercy for those sins.

-Therefore, to obtain eternal life, we must seek God’s grace to help us rid all forms of mortal sin from our lives, so we can cling to God and not our sins, but most tragically so few do.
+Therefore, to obtain eternal life, we must seek God’s grace to help us rid all forms of mortal sin from our lives–irregular and regular–so we can cling to God and not our sins.
+But most tragically so few do.

 “The majority of adults are damned for all eternity.
 Everyone who is damned is damned on account of the uncontrolled passions of his heart which draw him to sin [and not God].”